Eliza Monroe Hay: Return to Paris

 On September 21, 1830, Hay's husband George died, followed by her mother Elizabeth two days later.
 Her father James died less than a year later, on July 4, 1831.
 Following this string of deaths, Hay moved back to Paris, where she converted to Catholicism and joined a convent.

-While she was living in Paris, Hay wrote to Louis Philippe I, then King of France, and a friend of her family, asking for a room in his palace, writing that, according to The Washington Post, America provided no aid for the children of its rulers.
+While she was living in Paris, Hay wrote to Louis Philippe I, then King of the French, and a friend of her family, asking for a room in his palace, writing that, according to The Washington Post, America provided no aid for the children of its rulers.
 Additionally, Pope Gregory XVI sent her a bracelet during this time that he had blessed.
 The bracelet was "French silver-gilt, with a cameo setting of the head of Christ."

 In another later dating to her time in Paris, Hay wrote an unsent letter addressed to an unknown person in the court of the czar of Russia.
 In it, she claimed to have been swindled by Samuel Gouverneur, her brother-in-law, writing of "a very black business & one from which a deep stain will be fixed on his honor."
 The historian who discovered the letter in the U.S. National Archives hypothesized that Gouverneur, with whom Hay had a poor relationship, had intentionally delayed the sale of Monroe's Presidential papers, the proceeds from which Hay had assumed she would receive in her lifetime.